IIcyTundra/Blamite/README.md

 **Automatically organize your downloaded files into categorized folders on your Desktop!**

 BLAMITE Organizer is a Python-based file organization tool that monitors your Downloads folder and automatically sorts files into organized subfolders on your Desktop.
-It supports real-time monitoring and can also organize existing files from the past 30 days.
+It supports real-time monitoring, customizable backtracking settings, and can organize existing files based on your preferences.

 ## ✨ Features